autowarefoundation/autoware-documentation/docs/design/autoware-architecture/planning/index.md

 <!-- ![supported-functions](image/planning-functions.drawio.svg) -->

-## Implementation
+## Reference Implementation

-The implementation of the planning module in the latest version is shown as below.
+The following diagram describes the reference implementation of the Planning component.
+By adding new modules or extending the functionalities, various ODDs can be supported.

 _Note that some implementation does not adhere to the high-level architecture design and require updating._